kylpo/notes/Margin-vs-Padding.md

-# I am no longer using css `margin`
+# Spacing in a Component World

 First, some clarifications:
-- Margin is a css property for spacing _outside_ of a component.
-A div with a yellow background and margin _will not_ see the yellow background in the margin spacing.
+- Margin is a css property for spacing __outside__ of a component.
+A div with a yellow background and margin __will not__ see the yellow background in the margin spacing.
-- Padding is a css property for spacing _inside_ of a component.
-A div with a red background and padding _will_ see the red background in the padding spacing.
+- Padding is a css property for spacing __inside__ of a component.
+A div with a red background and padding __will__ see the red background in the padding spacing.

 So, when building a component, how should the two properties be used?